mzazon/awesome-cloud-projects/aws/computer-vision-solutions-rekognition/computer-vision-solutions-rekognition.md

 4. **Index Faces for Recognition and Search**:

    Face indexing converts detected faces into searchable feature vectors stored in your collection.
-This process enables identity verification, duplicate detection, and face-based search across your image database.
+This process enables identity verification, duplicate detection, and face-based search across your image database, following AWS Well-Architected principles for scalability and performance.

    ```bash
    # Index a face in the collection for future recognition